 I liked the first passage

-of her poem—
+of her poem—where it led

 (though not nearly enough